-2726 12 Simulation and Reconstruction
+12 Simulation and Reconstruction

-2727 12.1 End-to-End Software Framework
+12.1 End-to-End Software Framework

-At the time of this writing, research is underway to identify a comprehensive software framework 2728 for SoLID.
-A framework should be chosen early in the software development cycle, where SoLID 2729 is now, to provide a common programming interface (API) for all software components.
-If chosen 2730 well, the API will stay constant, or at least backward compatible, throughout the project's life-2731 time so that early investments in code development will continue to pay off.
-Additionally, it is 2732 important at this stage to identify software features and capabilities that will be needed for SoLID 2733 data analysis, to the extent foreseeable now.
-Such feature requirements should be well matched to 2734 the specifics of the SoLID experiments, such as data volumes, detector types and configurations, 2735 and analysis methods.
-Retrofitting capabilities that were initially overlooked is often difficult and 2736 wasteful because doing so may invalidate original design assumptions, requiring large parts of the 2737 first-generation software to be re-written.
-Conversely, choosing a framework with too many fea-2738 tures typically results in overly complex, bloated software that is difficult to learn and faces user 2739 resistance.
-2740
+At the time of this writing, research is underway to identify a comprehensive software framework for SoLID.
+A framework should be chosen early in the software development cycle, where SoLID is now, to provide a common programming interface (API) for all software components.
+If chosen well, the API will stay constant, or at least backward compatible, throughout the project's lifetime so that early investments in code development will continue to pay off.
+Additionally, it is important at this stage to identify software features and capabilities that will be needed for SoLID data analysis, to the extent foreseeable now.
+Such feature requirements should be well matched to the specifics of the SoLID experiments, such as data volumes, detector types and configurations, and analysis methods.
+Retrofitting capabilities that were initially overlooked is often difficult and wasteful because doing so may invalidate original design assumptions, requiring large parts of the first-generation software to be re-written.
+Conversely, choosing a framework with too many features typically results in overly complex, bloated software that is difficult to learn and faces user resistance.